Rebecca Miriam Cunningham

 Rebecca Miriam Cunningham (born 1970) is an American emergency physician, researcher, and university administrator.
 She is the 18th and current president of the University of Minnesota.

 She was previously the vice president for research at the University of Michigan, and William G. Barsan Collegiate Professor in the Michigan Medicine Department of Emergency Medicine, and Professor of Health Behavior and Health Education at the School of Public Health.

 Education

-Cunningham graduated with a Bachelor of Science degree from Fairfield University, and medical degree from Jefferson Medical College in Philadelphia.
+Cunningham graduated with a Bachelor of Science degree from Fairfield University and received her medical degree from Jefferson Medical College in Philadelphia.